nir/jupylet/docs/programmers_reference_guide/graphics-3d.rst

 orientation, while the `front` vector always points in the direction the alien is facing.

-By default the alien is perpetually spinning clockwise.
+The spaceship notebook includes a ``spin()`` function that keeps the alien spinning clockwise perpetually.
 Let's combine this spinning with a small displacement in the direction of the `up` vector to make the alien swim through space in circles:

 .. code-block:: python